Compare share dealing accounts

 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

-Whether you’re an experienced trader or a beginner, you’ll want a share dealing account that lets you access the markets you want and offers the best value for money.
+Whether you’re an experienced trader, a beginner, or anything inbetween – you’ll want a share dealing account that lets you access the stock markets you want and offers the best value for money.
 We’ll explain what you get, and the costs of each one.

 What’s a share dealing account?

-A share dealing account lets you buy and sell investments – stocks, for example.
-Sometimes you can also trade other assets like exchange-traded funds (ETFs), index funds, bonds, investment trusts, and more.
-A share dealing account is known as a “brokerage account”, “share dealing platform” or a “share trading account”.
+A share dealing account is also known as a “brokerage account”, “share dealing platform” or a “share trading account”.
 It all refers to the same thing – a place where you can buy, sell, or hold investments.

 It’s worth considering opening a stocks and shares ISA with your chosen share dealing account provider to “hold” your investments because you can invest up to £20,000 a year in ISAs and you won’t have to pay tax on most profits.
 But you might have to pay a fee for the ISA, depending on the share dealing platform you use.